 Research data produced within Tampere higher education community should be:

 Familiarise yourself with these FAIR-principles and take them as guideline of your research data management.
 Check also services produced by CSC - IT for science, and use them to improve the level of FAIRness of your research.
+Read the Declaration for Open Science and Research (Finland) 2020-2025

 The structure of this guide is based on the data life cycle, and we recommend using the guide throughout the research project.
 The start of the data management of a research project is done well when the various stages of the data life cycle of research data are considered already when creating the research plan.
 Writing a data management plan is a practical tool to make your own research work easier and better planned.